How We’re Helping NOW

 When we put out the call, Cordonate’s army of supporters answered and added their numbers to the over 2,100 responders from across the nation — including firefighters from Mexico — to search, rescue, and begin the long, tough cleanup.

-Then areas north of Austin were severely impacted too, so the next week we tackled the area around Hope House in Liberty Hill — a special place that provides a loving home for 15 profoundly disabled children, ages 6-16.
+Then areas north of Austin were severely impacted too, so the following week we tackled the area around Hope House in Liberty Hill — a special place that provides a loving home for 15 profoundly disabled children, ages 6-16.

 The work in all these areas is far from done.
 We still need manpower, heavy equipment to clear debris and damaged infrastructure, and financial support to help our neighbors heal and rebuild their lives.